New Trader Basics

 1. Use a Trading Plan.

 You must have a clearly defined set of rules before you place any trade.
-This will help prevent trading by emotion and resist temptations to over-trade or to do something other than you planned.
+This will help prevent trading by emotion and resist temptations to over-trade or to do something other than what you have on your trading plan.

-Often your emotions will tell you to do something against your trade plan.
-In order to help resist the emotional stresses that are constantly present in speculative trading, be disciplined to stick to a trade plan no matter what you feel like doing.
-The Shark Den will reinforce your discipline.
+Your emotions will often tell you to do something against your trade plan.
+In order to help resist the emotional stresses that are constantly present in speculative trading.
+Establishing a discipline to stick to a trade plan no matter what you feel like doing is critical.
+The Shark Den will help reinforce your discipline.

 2. Be confident in your trading decision or don’t trade.